iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.2.0/report.md

 > Doesn't work.<br> :date: __2021-05-14 06:57:32__

 > Haven't been able to get the app to do anything.
 If it is operating correctly it hasn't told me I have been in contact with a Covid positive person, even though I know that I have.
 Waste of phone memory.
 The email address you have given for support also doesn't work.<br> :date: __2021-05-14 03:15:10__

-> Can't upgrade<br> :date: __2021-05-13 22:56:51__

-> This app requires more updating than any other app I've ever downloaded, and when it requires an update it stops everything on my phone.
-Not worth it.
-Figure out what your doing with the app.<br> :date: __2021-05-13 12:16:35__

-> Kept it on only because it was self sufficient.
-It's a useless piece of garbage.
-Given that the Alberta government was never really interested in actually tracing, I'm not surprised.
-Garbage app from a garbage government.<br> :date: __2021-05-13 06:34:02__